fltk-rs/fltk-book/src/Accessibility.md

 ## IME support

 The input method editor is automatically enabled for languages which require it like Chinese, Japanese and Korean.
 FLTK uses the OS provided IME in this case.

+## Keyboard screen scaling

+Similar to many web browsers, FLTK has 3 default global shortcuts (Ctrl/+/-/0/ [Cmd/+/-/0/ under macOS]) that change the value of the GUI scaling factor.
+Ctrl+ zooms-in all app windows of the focussed display (all displays under macOS); Ctrl- zooms-out these windows; Ctrl 0 restores the initial value of the scaling factor.

 ## The ability to customize key events for your widgets, even custom widgets